greenhippie/aws_deep_learning_training/ProjectGoal.md

 The Anti "Catch Me If You Can".
 To identify fraudlant banking activity as it happens and minimize the effect of identity theft on individuals.

 # Datasets
 - Paysim synthetic dataset of mobile money transactions.
 Each step represents an hour of simulation.
-This dataset is scaled down 1/4 of the original dataset which is presented in the paper "PaySim: A financial mobile money simulator for fraud detection".
-Includes: https://www.kaggle.com/ntnu-testimon/paysim1
+This dataset is scaled down 1/4 of the original dataset which is presented in the paper "PaySim: A financial mobile money simulator for fraud detection": https://www.kaggle.com/ntnu-testimon/paysim1
 Includes:
     <strong>step</strong>